acgodson/fluence-task/README.md

 ## Scalability
+Amongst future possibilities:
-Scores from users action can be calcuated on fluence hosted service, while users can share their achievements Tokens or Rewards can be rewarded for achievements Summary or Estimate of reduced Footprint can be done based on users activity
+Scores from users inputs can be calcuated on hosted service, while users can share their scores achievements Tokens and Rewards can be given for achievement levels (incentivization) Estimated summary of reduced carbon Footprint can be reached based on users activity